-3.5.1 ERE shall monitor the performance of the market participants regarding the implementation of these rules and may impose fines, in accordance to the "Regulation regarding the conditions and procedures of establishing fines", as foreseen in Article 107.4 of the Power Sector Law.
+3.5.1 The ERE monitors performance of the market players and may impose fines, in accordance to the "Regulation regarding the conditions and procedures of establishing fines", as provided in Article 107.4 of the Power Sector Law.

-3.6 Other elements of these rules
+3.6 Other governance elements

-3.6.1 Other issues that are not covered by this ABM Rules, such as: code of conduct, confidentiality issues and other governance, shall be applied in accordance to the provisions of the applicable Market Rules.
+3.6.1 Other issues that are not covered in this ABM Rules, such as: code of conduct, confidentiality issues and other governance, shall be applied in accordance to the provisions of the applicable Market Rules.